tsathi/Console-Draw/README.md

-# Console-Draw

-A simple console drawing application using C#.
+# A simple console drawing application using C#.

-# How to use

 Open ConsoleDraw.sln in Visual Studio (either on Mac or Windows).
 Build the solution and run.